click images or links to visit site

 For over forty years, Connoisseurs’ Guide has been the authoritative voice of the California wine consumer.
 With readers in all fifty states and twenty foreign countries, the Guide is valued by wine lovers everywhere for its honesty and for it strong adherence to the principles of transparency, unbiased, hard-hitting opinions.
 Now, it is becoming the California winelover’s most powerful online voice as well.
 And, new features provide an unmatched array of advice and information for aficionados of every stripe.

-Searching for a wine?
-The ultimate place to find the wines your looking for – wine searcher.
+Wine Searcher - Searching for a wine?
+The ultimate place to find the wines you are looking for – wine searcher - we use this daily!

 Hints: There is a paid version that is a great idea for the wine collector, only wine shops that pay to be on the website will show up if you use the free version… the paid version is a much more enhanced experience but either are fantastic.